brennanhfredericks/network-monitor-client/README.md

 ## Installation

 ### TODO
-    - Configuration_Parser
-      - use to load configuration
-        - log dir for unknown protocols
-        - log dir for submitter service logs
-        - url for for monitor server
-        - filter definitions

     - Add type hints and annotations and start using mypy
     - Packet_Submitter test case is useless, implement better one
     - [] Add functionality to group TCP packets into stream